M.S. in Computer and Information Science

 The master of science in computer and information science is a professional degree designed to provide a pathway into the computer and information science profession or enhance the knowledge and skills of current professionals.
 This degree prepares students for new careers or strengthened skills in cybersecurity, data analytics, business and systems analysis, software engineering, project management, enterprise architecture, business process modeling and management, database design and administration, technology management and service management.

 The program covers topics from computer science, computer engineering, software engineering, information systems, information technology, cybersecurity and data science.
 By design, the computer and information science program allows the student to pursue studies in any combination of these disciplines.
-With full-time and part-time options, students may choose either on-campus or .
+With full-time and part-time options, students may choose either on-campus or fully online delivery.
 The on-campus program includes flexibility for students with evening and blended options and features the identical curriculum and faculty as our online delivery format.

 Program Learning Outcomes